-When implemented properly, enterprise asset management (EAM) software can boost your organization’s efficiency and help you achieve significant cost savings.
-However, you cannot expect to just press a button and achieve impressive results.
-It is often necessary for companies to customize enterprise asset management software to accommodate their operational practices.
+When implemented properly, enterprise asset management (EAM) software can boost an organization’s efficiency and help achieve significant cost savings.
+However, companies cannot expect to just press a button and achieve impressive results.
+It is often necessary to customize enterprise asset management software to accommodate operational practices.

-Any quality EAM software should be flexible and customizable, so you can tailor it to achieve your organization’s objectives and meet your evolving needs.
-Areas of an enterprise asset management system that you may need to customize include screen views, user access, report layouts, and database queries.
+A quality EAM system should be flexible and customizable, allowing organizations to tailor the solution so that it accomplishes specific objectives and meets evolving needs.
+Areas of an enterprise asset management system to customize may include screen views, user access, report layouts and database queries.

-There is no one-size-fits-all EAM system.
+There is no one-size-fits-all EAM solution.
 Every organization has a unique company culture as well as employees with varying skill sets.
-At some point, it is inevitable that you will discover a feature of your chosen EAM software that doesn’t function the way you need it to.
-This doesn’t necessarily mean you have to go out and buy new software, however.
-You can expand the capabilities of your enterprise asset management software through customization.
+It’s very likely that at some point in time, organizations will come across an EAM feature that doesn’t function as needed.
+This doesn’t mean it’s necessary to go out and buy new software, however.
+Companies can expand the capabilities of enterprise asset management software through customization.
 Customization adds to EAM software’s capabilities and simplifies the system for end users.
 That being said, it’s important to keep in mind that too much customization could defeat the purpose of using off-the-shelf software.
 The processes required to successfully manage maintenance are essentially the same across all organizations.

 Make Sure Users Take Part in the Decision-Making Process

-Your organization will benefit most from enterprise asset management software customization if you ensure that the system’s actual users, including managers and support staff, take part in the decision-making process.
-As you make changes to your EAM system to accommodate new technology, the growth of your facility, new work processes, etc., don’t fail to get input from your team.
+Organizations benefit most from EAM software customization when the system’s actual users, including managers and support staff, take part in the decision-making process.
+When considering changes to EAM software to accommodate new technology, the growth of your facility, new work processes, etc.—do not fail to get input from team members.

 Employees will not welcome new EAM system features with open arms if they don’t understand exactly how the features will benefit them.
-If you don’t allow end users to take part in the decision-making process, the custom features you add may be underutilized and the cost savings you hope to achieve may never be realized.
-It’s important to appoint a strong leadership team to properly implement your enterprise asset management system and achieve organizational buy-in before adding any custom features.
+By not allowing end users to take part in the decision-making process, any custom features added may be underutilized and cost savings may never be realized.
+It’s important to appoint a strong leadership team to properly implement an enterprise asset management system and achieve organizational buy-in before adding any custom features.

-It’s impossible for a single EAM system to be the perfect fit for every organization.
-Fortunately, advanced EAM systems can be customized to meet your organization’s specific maintenance requirements.
-From developing unique application modifications to creating custom reports, DPSI can tailor your EAM software to suit your organization’s needs.
+It’s impossible for a single enterprise asset system to fit every organization’s unique set of needs.
+Fortunately, advanced EAM systems can be customized to meet specific maintenance requirements.
+From developing unique application modifications to creating custom reports, DPSI can tailor EAM software to suit your organization’s needs.
 Contact us today for more information about our fully customizable maintenance management solutions or sign up for a free trial today.